mohammadimathstar/m5_forecasting/README.md

 ## 2. Proposed Solution

 We propose a modular and production-ready **MLOps pipeline** to forecast sales.
-The solution is divided into two distinct components:
+The solution is divided into three distinct components:

+### 📁 `terraform/`: creating required infrastructure

+Here, we use Terraform to construct the required infrastructure in the cloud (AWS):

+- Constructing the infrastructure needed to store the model's artifacts in S3 (AWS).

 ### 📁 `development/`: Model Development